anduc146khmt/IMDB_movies/README.md

-# Data Analyst IMDB data from 2006 to 2016
+# Data Analyst IMDB movies from 2006 to 2016

 # Introduction
 As we have a basic understanding of the different data structures in Pandas, let’s explore the fun and and get our hands dirty by performing practical data analysis on real data.